TreeCityWes/XenBlocksP2PGuide/XenBlocksP2PGuide.md

 # XenBlocksP2PGuide
-Follow this guide to text the XenBlocks P2P Network
+Follow this guide to test the XenBlocks P2P Network

 | Command | Description |
 |---------|-------------|